Thomascountz/thomascountz/_drafts/2023-07-30-low-poly-image-generation.md

 > 🧑‍💻 [**Code Here**](https://github.com/thomascountz/petri_dish)\
 > The complete code for this blog post can be found as an example in the [`examples/low_poly_image_reconstruction`](https://github.com/Thomascountz/petri_dish/tree/main/examples/low_poly_reconstruction) directory of the [Petri Dish](https://github.com/thomascountz/petri_dish) repository.
 I recommend following along with the code as you read this post.

+> 🔷 **What is a Low-Poly Image?**
+> A Low-poly image is a type of 2-D image that's created by a series of variously sized polygons.
+Usually, each polygon shares at least one edge with another, and they do not overlap.
+By using different colors and varying the total polygon count, the result is a low-resolution version of an image.

 <br />